Rijksmuseum/rijksmuseum.github.io/index.md

 ## Userset details
-`GET /api/usersets/[id]` geeft meer details van een userset.
-Het ID kan in /api/usersets gevonden worden.
+`GET /api/usersets/[id]` gives more details of a set.
+You can find the details in /api/usersets.

 <table>
   <thead>